taypo/microplot/README.md

 # Microplot

-Microplot is a small library to plot Micrometer metrics.
+Microplot is a small library to plot Micrometer metrics for your Spring Boot projects.
 It is intended to be used during development.

 Add it to your project dependencies:
 ```xml